 It can take up to a year to close an estate.
 This means that the person you choose must be organized and not afraid to jump in and get it done.

 But the executor’s job may begin before you pass away.
-They may use your healthcare directive to make your medical and financial decisions if you are suddenly injured and incapacitated in the hospital.
-This person will also help make decisions concerning your medical care if you get Alzahmeirs or dementia.
+You may also choose to appoint your executor as your health and/or financial power of attorney.
+In those cases, their job may begin before you pass away.
+As your fiduciary, they They may use your healthcare directive to make your medical and financial decisions decisions if you are suddenly injured and incapacitated in the hospital.
+This person will also help make decisions concerning your medical care if you get Alzahmeirs Alzheimer’s or dementia.
 So you see why it is important to discuss everything with this person and trust them to carry out your wishes.

 You do not need to specifically choose a family member or a friend to be executor/trustee.
 You can have a close friend carry out your wishes.
 Or, if you don’t have anyone you can entrust this job with, you can hire an estate/probate attorney to be responsible for closing your estate.